fhubin/solidity-trustee/README.md

 ## What is _Asset Tokenization_?

-_Asset Tokenization_ is the process of digitazing real-world assets on the blockchain.
+_Asset Tokenization_ is the process of digitalizing real-world assets on the blockchain.
 Dealing with _tokenized_ assets instead of their traditional counterpart brings a lot of advantages to the entities working with them.
 For example, the traditional financial system is in many ways less fast, fluid and flexible than the internet.
 By tokenizing asset, businesses gain the capacities for secure, scalable and fast asset transfer across borders, fractionalized ownership